codyngpriest/alx-higher_level_programming/0x0B-python-input_output/README.md

 If attrs is a list of strings, only attribute names contained in this list must be retrieved.
 Otherwise, all attributes must be retrieved
 You are not allowed to import any module

+11. Student to disk and reload
+This is a class Student that defines a student by: (based on 10-student.py)